ivanbo97/hangman-game/README.md

 * Requirements: **Java 14, Maven, Docker**

-1. Run mvn install
-2. Pull the docker image: **docker pull ivanbo97/hangman-game:latest**
-4. In the root folder of the project (where docker-compose.yml is located) run: **docker compose up**
+1. In project's root folder (where is pom.xml) run:  mvn install
+2. After the project is bult.
+You can run : **docker compose up**.
+This will pull two images (hangman-game and mysql), and start the application.
 5. Now you should have locally running two services: MySQL and Hangman game.
 You can acess the app on localhost:8080 and there you go :)